brentgroves/repsys/a_status/a_ideas/jt_fronts.md

 # JT Fronts data collection and analytics

+Collect and analysis dimensional data along with traceability paramters to use in statistical process control for JT fronts.

 ## Requirements

 1. Capture dimensional data from a Marposs gage and put it in a run chart and histogram.